Skip to content

 Rogers and Loza-Coll awarded in BioArt competition for their image of a fruit fly ovary

-Admin 28 January 2019 Crystal RogersMariano Loza-Coll
+Biosphere Editor 28 January, 2019 Crystal RogersMariano Loza-Coll

 Two CSUN Biology faculty were among the winners of the 2018 BioArt competition held by the Federation of American Societies for Experimental Biology.
 Assistant Professors…